What is a Customer Data Platform (CDP)?

 Because CDPs make it easy to manage customer data, they can increase marketing success in countless ways.

-For example, an American comfort food and convenience store chain wanted to deliver more personalised digital experiences to its customers.
+For example, a US-based comfort food and convenience store chain wanted to deliver more personalised digital experiences to its customers.
 The company knew its customers wanted more relevant engagement and that it was important to showcase how friendly and relatable its brand and staff were.

 After launching a loyalty program and reaching 2.5 million active customers, the business started using a CDP to manage customer data more easily.
 Before a CDP was added to the mix, engaging lapsed customers and suppressing non-relevant email communications was difficult.
 However, these previously difficult tasks became easy once all the data was brought together with a CDP.